Australian soccer league system

-The Australian soccer league system is the league structure for soccer clubs in Australia.
-The league system in Australia since 1977 has involved one top divisional league controlled by Football Australia and many leagues run within each state below.
+The Australian soccer league system represents the structure of soccer leagues in Australia.
+Both the men's and women's structures run on a straight tiered system without promotion and relegation.

-The National Soccer League (NSL) stood from 1977 to 2004 as the top nationwide tier above the current state-based league systems.
-In 2005, the A-League (known as A-League Men since 2021) was established as its successor.

 The introduction of the National Premier Leagues (NPL) in 2013 introduced a direct second tier of soccer in Australia, underpinning the A-League.
-The NPL incorporated the existing state leagues as divisions with a nationwide end of season finals series, rebranding five of the nine top state leagues.
+The NPL incorporated the existing state leagues as divisions with a nationwide end of season finals series, involving initially five of the nine top state leagues.
 The remainder – with the exception of the Northern Territory – joined in 2014.

-There is no promotion and relegation to and from the top-tier A-League, and promotion and relegation at other levels varies between different state systems.
+Since 2025, sixteen teams from the NPL contest a post-season spring competition – the Australian Championship.
+There are aspirations for this competition to eventually become a stand-alone home and away league.